Generative Bias for Robust Visual Question Answering

-Existing ensemble based methods either use pre-computed label statistics of training data (GGE-D~\cite{han2021greedy}, LMH~\cite{clark2019dont}), or trained by directly computing the answer distribution from either the question or image~~\cite{cadene2019rubi,clark2019dont,han2021greedy,niu2021cfvqa}.
-However, we propose that there is a limit to the bias representation that can be obtained from such methods, as the model's representative capacity is limited due to its input.
-In addition, pre-computed label statistics represents part of the bias~\cite{han2021greedy}.
-We show in~\Fref{fig:teaser}, that given a question type, the pre-computed label statistics (or known dataset bias) are actually different to the predictions of a model trained with the question or with the image and question.
-This discrepancy means that there is a part of the bias that we cannot fully model simply with the previous methods.
-In light of this, we propose to utilize a novel ensemble based bias model that can have stochastic representations and also capture the biases that the target model inhibits.
+Existing ensemble based methods either use pre-computed label statistics of training data (GGE-D~\cite{han2021greedy} and LMH~\cite{clark2019dont}), or single modal branches that compute the answer from either the question or image~~\cite{cadene2019rubi,clark2019dont,han2021greedy,niu2021cfvqa}.
+However, we conjecture that there is a limit to the bias representation that can be obtained from such methods, as the model's representative capacity is limited by its inputs.
+In addition, pre-computed label statistics represents only part of the bias~\cite{han2021greedy}.
+As shown in~\Fref{fig:teaser}, given a question type, the pre-computed label statistics (or known dataset bias) are noticeably different to the predictions of a model trained with the question or with the image and question.
+This discrepancy signifies that there is a part of the bias that we cannot fully model simply with the previous methods.
+Therefore, we propose a novel stochastic bias model that learns the bias \emph{directly from the target model}.